microsoft/promptflow/docs/go-to-production/deploy-to-aml-code.md

 Each flow will have a folder which contains codes/prompts, definition and other artifacts of the flow.
 If you have developed your flow with UI, you can download the flow folder from the flow details page.
 If you have developed your flow with CLI or SDK, you should have the flow folder already.

 This article will use the [sample flow "basic-chat"](../../examples/flows/chat/basic-chat) as an example to deploy to AzureML managed online endpoint.

-All the material used in this article can be found [here](../media/deploy-to-aml-code).
+- For **CLI** experience, all the sample yaml files can be found [here](../media/deploy-to-aml-code/cli).
+- For **Python SDK** experience, sample notebook is [here](../media/deploy-to-aml-code/sdk/deploy.ipynb).

 ## Set default workspace

-### CLI experience

 Use the following commands to set the default workspace and resource group for the CLI.